Azure-Samples/ms-identity-blazor-wasm/Deploy-to-Azure/README.md

 ### Update Azure App Services Configuration

 1. Go to [Azure portal](https://portal.azure.com).
     - On the Settings tab, select Authentication / Authorization.
 Make sure `App Service Authentication` is Off.
-Click **Save**.
+Select **Save**.
 1. Browse your website.
 If you see the default web page of the project, the publication was successful.

 ### Update the Azure AD app registration for `WebApp-blazor-wasm`